zubenkoruslan/hospitalitai/client/README.md

-# Savvy Frontend (Client)
+# Peritus Frontend (Client)

-This folder contains the frontend application for Savvy, built with React, Vite, TypeScript, and Tailwind CSS.
+This folder contains the frontend application for Peritus, built with React, Vite, TypeScript, and Tailwind CSS.

 ## Getting Started

 ### Prerequisites

-- Node.js (v18 or later recommended)
+- Node.js (version 18.x or later recommended)
-- npm (v8 or later recommended)
+- npm (usually comes with Node.js)
-- A running instance of the Savvy backend API (see `/server/README.md`)
+- A running instance of the Peritus backend API (see `/server/README.md`)

 ### Installation